garyillyes/cbcp/draft-illyes-aipref-cbcp.md

 3. Crawlers must not interfere with the regular operation of a site.
 4. Crawlers must support caching directives.
 5. Crawlers must expose the IP ranges they are crawling from in a standardized format.
-6. Crawlers must expose a page that explains how the crawled data is used and how it can be blocked.
+6. Crawlers must expose a page that explains how the crawling can be blocked, whether the page is rendered, amd how the crawled data is used.
-7. Crawlers must detail whether they render the pages fetched (e.g. execute JavaScript)

 ## Crawlers must respect the Robots Exclusion Protocol